 After conducting a full fertility evaluation and coming up empty, doctors may turn their attention to the egg and sperm quality.
 While there is no test to determine egg quality, some factors like age (in women), underlying medical conditions, or other unknown causes could be affecting their viability.
 Another issue that may arise in sperm is poor quality DNA, which can happen as men age.
 Oftentimes, these issues are diagnosed during the IVF process, and once identified can be treated and overcome with the assistance of IVF.

-Unexplained Infertility: Should I Do Timed Intercourse, IUI, or IVF?
+Treatment for Unexplained Infertility: Timed Intercourse, IUI, or IVF

 Without a definitive cause for a patient’s unexplained infertility, doctors and specialists might recommend starting treatment for the most common or likely causes, starting with timed intercourse or IUI, and then eventually moving on to IVF.

 For couples with unexplained infertility, treatment with Clomid (or a similar ovulation drug) plus Intrauterine Insemination (IUI) can help improve fertility rates.
 Studies have shown that for women under 35, monthly success rates are about 10% per cycle.
 However, after 3 tries the success rate lowers significantly.
 In fact, a large randomized trial on couples with unexplained infertility called FASTT showed definitively that couples who are unsuccessful after 3 cycles of Clomid and intrauterine insemination (IUI) should proceed to IVF as their next treatment.

 While more invasive and expensive, IVF definitively has the highest success rates for patients with unexplained infertility.
 It can also help identify the root cause of infertility, which might not seem very helpful now, but it could give you the answers you need to finally bring home your baby.